 Do you have a room with a fireplace?
 Lucky you!
-Here are nine ways how to arrange living room furniture with a fireplace and TV.
+Here are ten ways to arrange living room furniture with a fireplace and TV.

-Having a fireplace in living rooms is a blessing, but you have to make sure you arrange your furniture correctly if you have a TV too.
+Having a fireplace in living rooms is a blessing, but you must ensure you arrange your furniture correctly if you have a TV too.
 In a nutshell, your room decor needs the focal point.
 When there’s the fireplace, it naturally becomes one.
 Unfortunately, so does the TV.
 Then, all your furniture has to be arranged around that focal point.

 We have ten ways to arrange furniture with a fireplace and TV for several different layouts.
 Let’s look at each layout and arrange furniture in each of them.